Service-Oriented Architectures and Web Services: Course Tutorial and Lab Notes: Lab Environment

 \subsection{Linux}

-We are using Fedora 9 Linux during the labs.
+We are using {\lablinuxdistro} during the labs.
 For your own work you can use any platform of your choice, e.g. Windows or MacOS X on your laptops.
-You will have to do the installation and configuration of NetBeans, Java, Tomcat and so on there.
+You will have to do the installation and configuration of {\netbeans}, {\java}, {\glassfish}, or {\tomcat} and so on there yourself.

-On ENCS Windows the software was not made readily available (in particular more recent NetBeans with the \texttt{ALL} option, and Tomcat 6~\cite{tomcat}).